4

 About This Page

-Current Status: 4 predictions validated (4.2Οƒ statistical significance), 9 predictions in active testing (2026), 37 total predictions spanning cognitive augmentation, cosmology, quantum mechanics, consciousness research, and sleep neuroscience.
+Current standing: 4 predictions validated at 4.2Οƒ statistical significance.
+43 total predictions on record spanning cognitive augmentation, cosmology, quantum mechanics, consciousness research, sleep neuroscience, brain-cosmic network topology, CMB mathematical signatures, and rotational information processing.

 🧠 Cognitive Augmentation Preprints (2026-2029)